 “Our designers made countless studies and sketches as we researched each generation and what made them a success,” Nissan design boss Alfonso Albaisa said in a statement.
-“Ultimately, we decided the Z Proto should travel between the decades, including the future.”
+“Ultimately, we decided the Z should travel between the decades, including the future.”

-Both longer and wider than the outgoing 370Z, the exterior of the Nissan Z Proto traverses decades, with designers researching every generation of the marque and what made them a success.
+Both longer and wider than the outgoing 370Z, the exterior of the Nissan Z traverses decades, with designers researching every generation of the marque and what made them a success.

 Inside, the Nissan Z gets a refreshing of the 370Z cabin with the addition of a new digital gauge cluster, 8.0-inch touchscreen with Apple CarPlay and Android Auto, and a fully customisable 12.3-inch TFT meter display with three display modes designed to match your driving mood.
 A six-speed close-ratio manual transmission with EXEDY high-performance clutch and carbon-fibre composite driveshaft arrives as standard with a nine-speed automatic transmission, paired to aluminum paddles, as an option.

 What 3.0-litre twin-turbo V6 will power the rear 19-inch bronze forged alloy wheels is yet to be confirmed, although the Q60 Red Sport produces 298kW from the same engine suggesting it may well arrive with more power than 370Z Nismo‘s 253kW.
 Nissan says the engine is tuned for immediate response and will see the new Z’s zero-to-100km/h time reduce by around 15 percent.

 The Nissan Z coupe will come equipped with leather-accented seats while the cabin is fitted with both Active Noise Cancellation and Active Sound Enhancement, the former to lockout road, wind, and tire noise, and the latter enhancing the natural driving soundtrack.